-Sites B-19, B-20, B-25, and B-26 would be accessed from an existing National Park Service (NPS) road and the DeMartin section of the Coastal Trail and may need up to 50- by 50-feet of vegetation trimming and clearing.
+Site B-26 would be accessed from an existing NPS road and may need up to 50- by 50-feet of vegetation trimming.
+A rubber track rig2 (less than 6 feet wide) would be used to minimize disturbance within the park.
 A large existing clearing adjacent to the access road would be used for staging.
-Brushing, tree removal, and light grading on sections of the access road and trail are anticipated (see attached Phase 2B Layouts).